omarbranez/pup-find/README.md

 ## Code of Conduct

 Everyone interacting in the PupFind project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/pup-find/blob/master/CODE_OF_CONDUCT.md).

+## Credits

+[ManyTools](https://manytools.org/hacker-tools/ascii-banner/), for use of their ASCII banner generator.